jekia2000/Counterfactual-Size-T2I/README.md

-Please read the folder Code.
+Please read the folder code.